SpiriitLabs/vite-plugin-svg-spritemap/docs/guide/styles-variables.md

 > One of the benefits of SVGs is the ability to style them through CSS. [...]
 This is where the styles option may come into play as it allows developers to use any sprite as a background-image in their Sass/Less/CSS.

->A downside to using the sprite as a background-image is that you lose the ability to style it and that's what this improvement aims to fix.
+> A downside to using the sprite as a background-image is that you lose the ability to style it and that's what this improvement aims to fix.
 It will never work as well as using inline SVGs and it adds to the filesize of your CSS bundle but it does allow for changing some basic variables in the inlined sprites.

 ## Usage

+First, you need to enable the feature by setting the option [`styles.variables`](/options/styles.html#styles-variables) to `true`.

 If you want to access to an attribute in your svg sprite via styles, you will need to transform a property inside your svg first.
-For example if you have a `fill` with a white color, it will become:
+For example if you have a `fill` with a white color by default, it will become:

 ```html
 <path var:color.fill="#fff" />